 It may seem totally backward at first, but a smart pricing strategy for increasing your digital product sales is to create a free piece of content, also known as a lead magnet.

 There are a couple of reasons why offering lead magnets can help you with pricing your digital products.
 For starters, a lead magnet helps you build a direct relationship with your audience by giving them something of value.
-In return, this helps you build an audience and track customers outside of social media platforms, which are notorious for having fickle algorithms.

 Secondly, a lead magnet gives you the opportunity to give your potential customers a taste of the kind of valuable content that you bring to the table.
 Once they’re hooked, you can encourage your customers to move up the value ladder to purchase higher-priced products.